 Note: You cannot pay your property taxes by credit card.

-The TIPPS program allows you to pay your taxes in 12 monthly installments.
+The Tax Installment Payment Plan Service (TIPPS) allows you to pay your taxes in 12 monthly installments.

 Withdrawals are made on the first business day of each month and payments are automatically updated when the new mill rate is set.
 TIPPS payments are non-refundable.